 Quality of seminars.
+1 2 3 4 N/A

+Comment:

+Usefulness of seminars.
+1 2 3 4 N/A

+Comment:

+Relevance of training experience to your individual internship goals.
+1 2 3 4 N/A

+Comment:

-1 2 3 4 N/A Comment: Usefulness of seminars.
-1 2 3 4 N/A Comment: Relevance of training experience to your individual internship goals.
-1 2 3 4 N/A Comment: In addition to encouraging interns to identify individual internship goa Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internsh ten Profession Wide Competencies (PWC's) as identified by the Standa rate the level of training you've received in each of these competencies: ip Pro irds of gran adh eres t Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internsh ten Profession Wide Competencies (PWC's) as identified by the Standa ip Pro irds of gran Accı adh eres t tion.
-Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internsh ten Profession Wide Competencies (PWC's) as identified by the Standarate the level of training you've received in each of these competencies: Scholarly Activities and Research: To what degree did the internship support, instruct, and/or engage you in independently critically evaluating and disseminating research or other scholarly activities (e.g., case conferences, presentation, publications) at the local (including the ip Pro ards of gran Accı n adh∉ edita eres t tion.
-Please Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internshiten Profession Wide Competencies (PWC's) as identified by the Standarate the level of training you've received in each of these competencies: Scholarly Activities and Research: To what degree did the internship support, instruct, and/or engage you in independently critically evaluating and disseminating research or other scholarly activities (e.g., case conferences, presentation, publications) at the local (including the host institution), regional, or national level? ip Pro ards of gran Accı n adh∉ edita eres t tion.
-Please and conducting oneself in an ethical manner in all professional activities?
-Comment: Individual and Cultural Diversity: To what degree did the internship support, instruct, and/or engage you in demonstrating the ability to independently apply knowledge and approach working effectively with the range of diverse individuals and groups encountered during internship?
-1 2 3 4 N/A Comment: Professional Values and Attitudes: To what degree did the internship support, instruct, and/or engage you in behaving in ways that reflect the values and attitudes of psychology, engaging in self-reflection regarding one's personal and professional functioning, actively seeking and demonstrating openness and responsiveness to feedback, and responding professionally in increasingly complex situations?
+In addition to encouraging interns to identify individual internship goals Doctoral Internship Program adheres to the ten Profession Wide Compe tenci ies (P WC' s) as

+identified by the Standards of Accreditation.
+Please rate the level of train each of these competencies: ning you'v e rec eived in

+Scholarly Activities and Research: To what degree did the internship 1 2 3 4 N/A

+support, instruct, and/or engage you in independently critically evaluating and disseminating research or other scholarly activities (e.g., case conferences, presentation, publications) at the local (including the host institution), regional, or national level?

+Ethical and Legal Standards: To what degree did the internship1234N/Asupport, instruct, and/or engage you in communicating knowledge and acting in accordance with APA Ethical Principles of Psychologists and Code of Conduct, relevant laws, regulations, rules, and policies governing health service psychologists, acting in accordance with relevant professional standards and guidelines, recognizing ethical dilemmas as they arise, applying ethical decision-making processes,1234N/A and conducting oneself in an ethical manner in all professional activities?

+Individual and Cultural Diversity: To what degree did the internship support, instruct, and/or engage you in demonstrating the ability to independently apply knowledge and approach working effectively with the range of diverse individuals and groups encountered during internship?
+Comment: 1 2 3 4 N/A Professional Values and Attitudes: To what degree did the internship support, instruct, and/or engage you in behaving in ways that reflect the values and attitudes of psychology, engaging in self-reflection regarding one's personal and professional functioning, actively seeking and demonstrating openness and responsiveness to feedback, and responding professionally in increasingly complex situations?
 1 2 3 4 N/A Comment: Communication and Interpersonal Skills: To what degree did the internship support, instruct, and/or engage you in developing and maintaining effective relationships with a wide range of individuals, producing and comprehending oral, non-verbal, and written communication, and demonstrating effective interpersonal skills?
 1 2 3 4 N/A Comment: Assessment: To what degree did the internship support, instruct, and/or engage you in increasing knowledge of diagnostic classification 1 2 3 4 N/A systems, understanding human behavior within in context, applying the knowledge of functional and dysfunctional behaviors to the assessment or diagnostic process, selecting and applying assessment methods that draw from the best available empirical literature, interpreting assessment results, and communicating orally and in written documents the findings and implications of the assessment in an effective manner sensitive to a range of audiences?